apache/cordova-docs/docs/en/2.4.0/guide/upgrading/blackberry/index.md

 This document is for people who need to upgrade their Cordova versions from an older version to a current version of Cordova.

+## Upgrade to 2.4.0 from 2.3.0 ##

+Updating just the www folder:

+1. Open your `www/` folder, which contains your app.
+2. Remove and update the .jar file in the `ext/` folder.
+3. Update the contents of the `ext-air/` folder.
+4. Copy the new `cordova-2.4.0.js` into your project.
+    - If playbook, then update the .js file in the `playbook/` folder.
+    - If BlackBerry10, then update the .js file in the `qnx/` folder.
+5. Update your HTML to use the new `cordova-2.4.0.js` file.

+Updating the sample folder (ie, updating using the ant tools):

+1. Open the `sample/lib/` folder.
+2. Update the .jar file in the `cordova.2.3.0/ext/` folder.
+3. Update the contents of the `cordova.2.3.0/ext-air/` folder.
+4. Update the contents of the `cordova.2.3.0/ext-qnx/` folder.
+5. Update the .js file in the `cordova.2.3.0/javascript/` folder.
+6. Open the `sample/lib/` folder and rename the `cordova.2.3.0/` folder to `cordova.2.4.0/`.
+7. Type `ant blackberry build` or `ant playbook build` to update the `www/` folder with updated Cordova.
+8. Open the `www/` folder and update your HTML to use the new `cordova-2.4.0.js` file

 ## Upgrade to 2.0.0 from 1.9.0 ##

 Updating just the www folder: